 Here are common signs that can indicate you may benefit from a brain detox:

-While these symptoms may be linked to ineffective glymphatic waste clearance, they can also be early warning signs of certain neurodegenerative disorders, and it’s crucial to consult a healthcare provider for a thorough evaluation of your symptoms if you are concerned about your cognitive health.
+While these symptoms may be linked to ineffective glymphatic waste clearance, they can also be early warning signs of certain neurodegenerative disorders, and it’s crucial to consult a healthcare provider if you are concerned about your cognitive health.

-Research published in PLOS Medicine suggests that certain dietary and lifestyle habits can profoundly impact brain health and reduce the risk of neurological diseases and cognitive decline.
+Research published in PLOS Medicine suggests that certain dietary and lifestyle habits can profoundly impact brain health and reduce the risk of neurological diseases and cognitive decline.2

-Here are six ways to detox your brain.
+Here are five ways to detox your brain.

-Evidence published in Brain Science found that the glymphatic system is most active during slow-wave sleep phases, generally called deep sleep.
+Evidence published in Brain Sciences found that the glymphatic system is most active during slow-wave sleep phases, generally called deep sleep.3

 Changes in brain chemistry during deep sleep allow an increased flow of CSF into brain tissue, which leads to an 80 to 90 percent higher activity of the brain’s natural detoxification processes than during waking stages.